etc5had0w/autoflow/README.md

 Autoflow performs these tasks automatically :

-* 1.Fuzzing
+* Fuzzing

-* 2.Offset Matching
+* Offset Matching

-* 3.EIP Register Overwriting
+* EIP Register Overwriting

-* 4.Seding Intended Buffer for Bad Character Detection
+* Seding Intended Buffer for Bad Character Detection

-* 5.Generating Payload For Reverse Shell
+* Generating Payload For Reverse Shell

-* 6.Sending Malicious Buffer to Spawn a Reverse Shell
+* Sending Malicious Buffer to Spawn a Reverse Shell

 ## How to use Autoflow :